qld-gov-au/qg-web-template/README.md

 PROXYPORT = proxyport (leave blank if no proxy) PROXYPROTOCOL = proxyprotocol (leave blank if no proxy)
 ```

+## Repo structure
+This repo should contain three main branches.
+DO NOT WORK DIRECTLY INTO THESE BRANCHES.
+Instead create your own branch using the below 'creating new branches' instructions, and use a pull request to get that into the working branch.

+- working: For integrating features for the next version
+- beta: For testing
+- master: The current live assets

 ## File structure